aspose-total/Aspose.Total-Products/total/en/cpp/conversion/wordml-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Convert WORDML to SXC or Online App" h2="Export WORDML to SXC via C++ without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The WORDML to SXC conversion feature is a useful tool for C++ applications.
+WORDML is a markup language used to represent documents in a structured format, while SXC is a spreadsheet format used by OpenOffice Calc.
+By converting WORDML to SXC, users can easily access and manipulate their documents in a spreadsheet format.

+<h2>How Aspose.Total Helps for WordML to SXC Conversion</h2>

- You can include WORDML to SXC conversion feature within your C++ applications easily.
-By using feature-rich, powerful and easy to use document manipulation and conversion API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export WORDML to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/), you can convert HTML to SXC.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+Aspose.Total for C++ is a comprehensive suite of APIs that provides powerful document manipulation and conversion features.
+It includes two APIs, Aspose.Words for C++ and Aspose.Cells for C++, which can be used to convert WORDML to SXC.
+Aspose.Words for C++ can be used to export WORDML to HTML, and Aspose.Cells for C++ can be used to convert HTML to SXC.
+Both APIs are easy to use and feature-rich, making them ideal for converting WORDML to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}